SnowSpider3498/COMP3006FINAL/README.markdown

  -**s**: Sorts by two main options ('anomaly', 'confidence') and two command specifc options ('merge', 'tropical' - both print command only)

  -**p**: Plots data for plotting capable sorts

+ ### Data Set Explanation ###

+ For sea temperatures, we used a Hadley Climate research website that focused on specifc sea anomalies and the confidence intervals around such from 1850 to 2021, and used data specifically focused in the Northern Hemisphere.
+For Hurricane data, we pulled from Storm Fax, which held information on hurricane occurance, intensity and frequency from 1851 to 2017, also in the Northern Hemisphere.

+### Research Question Explanation ###

+Our question was focused on if sea temperature played a role in hurricane frequency and intensity.

+### Conclusion ###

+Although this is a very new topic, a clear correlation can be made between sea temperature anomalies and the amount of tropical storms and major hurricanes occuring in the Northern hemisphere.
+As data became more accurate over time, the margin of error has decreased and shown a new light on what role these two variables play.

 ### Code Instructions ###

 For standard sea temperature results, displayed in the order: (year, yearly anomaly, lower confidence bound, upper confidence bound), simply call print.